 (a) go for the cheapest “House” wine, even if you know that it’s going to taste like you’ve licked the backs of a thousand envelopes

 (b) ask the sommelier for advice (assuming there is one) and hope that he or she is not going to recommend something which is way beyond your budget

 (c) go for something safe like Sancerre or a well known Claret that you can either afford, or if the firm’s paying, something that will suitably impress, or…

 (d) try to go it alone and chose something that you think you are not being ripped off with?

 What should you be looking for?
 Well, unless you are on a strict budget, the first thing you should be looking for is quality.
-Does this restaurant have a good selection of quality wines?
+Does this restaurant has a good selection of quality wines?
 And if so, are there any such wines that demand attention as being value for money.
-It has often been said that any fool can produce a list of top Clarets and Burgundies – money no object, but does this constitute a great wine list?
+It has often been said that any fool can produce a list of top Clarets and Burgundies – money no object, but does this constitutes a great wine list?

 There are many places in the world today where great wine is produced and we look to the enterprising restaurateur to produce a list which is quality driven all round, innovative and exciting.
 Does the restaurant have an interesting selection of half bottles?
 If so, I, for one, would be delighted to forego a bottle of wine with the meal for three halves!